 It’s a safe bet that surcharges will clear $1,000, but considering that you’ll get 15 stops along the way, it’s quite a deal.

-Check out our guide to booking an Aeromexico RTW award — complete with an example booking — to make the process easier.
+Check out GSTP’s guide to booking an Aeromexico RTW award — complete with an example booking — to make the process easier.

 While there are a number of airlines that do catering well and allow you to preorder, Singapore Airlines doesn’t just do it well, it excels.
-The preorder menu is absolutely massive and full of some great options including the famous Lobster Thermador.
+The preorder “Book The Cook” menu is absolutely massive and full of some fan favorite options even include the famous Lobster Thermidor.

 Delta One Business Class Via Virgin Atlantic Flying Club